-Yet most efforts in 2018 were devoted to making abortion more accessible and more acceptable instead of showing abortion is unwanted, unnecessary, unhelpful, unhealthy and unreasonable.
+Yet most efforts in 2018 were devoted to making abortion more prevalent, accessible and acceptable instead of showing abortion is unwanted, unnecessary, unhelpful, unhealthy and unreasonable.

 This is best illustrated by the legalisation of abortion in Ireland and Queensland and the introduction of exclusion zones outside abortion clinics in NSW and the ACT, preventing opponents from even standing quietly nearby and praying.